 Adding more devices to a wired network has never been easier than with the TP-Link 8-port 10/100Mbps desktop switch.
 With its 8 ports, up to 7 additional devices can be linked.

 A network switch (also called a network hub or network splitter) is a network device that links additional devices to a LAN using network cables.
-It is usually connected to the router.
+It is usually connected to one of the router ports.

 TP-Link 8-port 10/100Mbps desktop switch specifications